 - Male or female, ≥18 years of age.

-- Histologically confirmed unresectable (advanced) malignant pleural mesothelioma in patients who are not candidates for curative surgery and for whom therapy with pemetrexed/cisplatin (and carboplatin in case of toxicity to cisplatin during treatment) is considered appropriate.
+- Histologically confirmed unresectable (advanced) malignant pleural mesothelioma in patients who are not candidates for curative surgery and for whom therapy with pemetrexed in combination with cisplatin or carboplatin is considered appropriate.
+This include:

 - patients who are naïve to chemotherapy,

 - and those who have already received pemetrexed in combination with cisplatin or carboplatin to which their tumour initially responded, but they have relapsed after at least 6 months.

 - Measurable disease according to Response Evaluation in Solid Tumour (RECIST 1.1).